ahoneybun/keyboard-color-switcher/README.md

 ### Wishlist:

-- [ ] Save color settings when closing and opening.
+- [ ] Save color settings when closing and opening
-- [ ] Presets of all 3 regions.
+- [ ] Presets of all 3 regions (on devices that support it)
 - [ ] Breathing effect
 - [ ] Color Cycling